 The aim of this paper is to shed some light on how teachers deal with learners' stereotypes, prejudices, and attitudes.
 It also reconnoiters the possibility of any mach between learners' online journeys and classroom evaluation.
-Learners' exam-copies have been selected to investigate the above-mentioned target.
-Our sample consists of first year learners' exam-copies of the subject of "History of Cultural Ideas", second year learners' exam -papers of the subject of 'British literature', and third year learners' exam -copies of the subject of 'British literature '.There has been no random selection of subjects.
-The subject of the History of Cultural Ideas has been selected, since it includes some topics which may show students' attitudes toward some aspects of the target culture (s).
+Learners' exam- copies have been selected to investigate the above-mentioned target.
+Our sample consists of first year learners' exam-copies of the subject of "History of Cultural Ideas", second year learners' exam -papers of the subject of 'British literature', and third year learners' exam -copies of the subject of 'British literature', and third year learners' exam -copies of the subject of 'British literature', and third year learners' exam -copies of the subject of 'British literature' includes some topics which may show students' attitudes toward some aspects of the target culture (s).
 Literature has been chosen for the second and third years since culture is not taught as a single subject at these two levels, but rather retrieved through the study of the literary production of English-speaking countries like Britain.
 115 copies have been selected (the three years).
 Exam- paper sampling intentionally included those with different marking (weak, average, good) to cover various categories of learners.